How to Remove O Cedar Mop Head: Detailed Guide

 mop for cleaning floors

-Literally, rinse and repeat the above.
+Rinse and repeat the above.

 • 02.
 Can You Machine Wash the Spin Mop Head?

 • 03.
-Can You Wash the O Cedar Mop Head?
+Can You Wash the O-Cedar Mop Head?

 • 04.
 Can I Put My Mop Head in the Washing Machine?